-- How much alcohol consumed - · The drinker's body weight - · The amount of food that is consumed before and during drinking - The length of time it's taken the drinker to consume the alcohol
+- The amount of alcohol consumed - The drinker's body weight - The amount of food that is consumed before and during drinking - The length of time it has taken the drinker to consume the alcohol.

-According to the American Medical Association, a 180-pound (82 kg) person who drinks three 12-ounce (355 ml) bottles of beer in an hour will end up with a BAC of about 0.06 percent.
-The person would reach the same BAC by drinking three 4-ounce (120 ml) glasses of wine or three mixed drinks if each had 1-1/2 ounces (45 ml) of a liquor like whiskey, gin or yodka.
+According to the American Medical Association, a 180-lb.
+(82 kg) person who drinks three 12-ounce (355 ml) bottles of beer in an hour will end up with a BAC of about 0.06 percent.
+The person would reach the same BAC by drinking three 4-ounce (120 ml) glasses of wine or three mixed drinks if each had 1-1/2 ounces (45 ml) of a liquor like whiskey, gin or vodka.